s2ward/tibia/README.md

 The `npc/` directory and its content is used by [NPSearch](https://www.talesoftibia.com/npsearch)
 The `api/books.json` contains 1370~ books and is used by [LIBSearch](https://www.talesoftibia.com/libsearch)

+## How to contribute to [NPSearch](https://www.talesoftibia.com/npsearch)

+A great way to contribute is by checking [unverified or empty](./doc/unverified_empty_transcripts.md) transcripts and pick one.

 By searching in the Tree views below, you can quickly get to your NPC you are looking for.
 (CTRL + F "A Prisoner").

 ### Tree views